Welcome back to the final instalment of the story of how I got where I am today.

 Here’s an embarrassing and painful confession:

-Even though I’ve taught thousands of artists, written more than a dozen classes, spoken at industry events, coached high-achieving creative business-women, nurtured a thriving online community, continually invested in developing my knowledge and skills, worked as an actor for twenty years, kept a bricks-and-mortar retail business afloat during the worst recessions in living memory…
+Even though I’ve taught thousands of artists, written more than a dozen workshops and templates, spoken at industry events, coached high-achieving creative business-women, nurtured a thriving online community, continually invested in developing my knowledge and skills, worked as an actor for twenty years, kept a bricks-and-mortar retail business afloat during the worst recessions in living memory…

 …and people often tell me I’ve changed their lives in wealth-boosting, creatively satisfying ways…